Michael Colclough

-Michael John Colclough (born 29 December 1944) is a retired British Anglican bishop.
-He served as area Bishop of Kensington in the Diocese of London (1996–2008) then Canon Pastor of St Paul's Cathedral, London (2008–2013).
+Michael John Colclough (born 29 December 1944) is a British retired Anglican bishop.
+He served as area Bishop of Kensington in the Diocese of London (1996–2008) then canon pastor of St Paul's Cathedral, London (2008–2013).

 Early life and education

 Colclough was born on 29 December 1944 in Staffordshire, England.
 He was educated at Stanfield Technical High School, a technical school in Burslem, Staffordshire, where he was head boy in 1963.
 He studied at the University of Leeds, graduating with a Bachelor of Arts (BA) degree in 1969.
 From 1969 to 1971, he trained for ordination at Cuddesdon College, an Anglo-Catholic theological college in Cuddesdon, Oxfordshire.

 Ordained ministry

 Colclough was ordained in the Church of England as a deacon in 1971 and as a priest in 1972.
 His first curacy was adjacent to his old school at St Werburgh's in Burslem, a parish in the Diocese of Lichfield.

 He moved to the Diocese of London in 1975, serving a second curacy at St Mary in South Ruislip before becoming Priest-in-Charge of St Anselm in Hayes.
 He was later appointed Area Dean of Hillingdon (1985–1992) and Team Rector of Uxbridge (1988–1992).
 Colclough was made Archdeacon of Northolt in 1992.

-In 1994, Colclough became Archdeacon at London House and PA to the Bishop of London.
+In 1994, Colclough became archdeacon at London House and personal assistant to the Bishop of London.

-From 1994 to 1996 he was Priest-in-Charge of St Vedast Foster Lane in the City of London.
+From 1994 to 1996 he was priest in charge of St Vedast Foster Lane in the City of London.

-In 1995, he became a Deputy Priest in Ordinary to Queen Elizabeth.
+In 1995, he became a deputy priest in ordinary to Queen Elizabeth.
 He was consecrated area Bishop of Kensington on 24 September 1996 at St Paul's Cathedral.

-He is Vice-President of the Christian Children's Fund of Great Britain - a post he has held since 1998 - and he became Patron of the Micro Loan Foundation in 1999.
+He is vice-president of the Christian Children's Fund of Great Britain - a post he has held since 1998 - and he became patron of the Micro Loan Foundation in 1999.

-He has been Chairman of the London Diocesan Communications Group, Dean of University Chaplains and Chairman of the Industrial Mission Team.
+He has been chairman of the London Diocesan Communications Group, dean of University Chaplains and chairman of the Industrial Mission Team.

-As area Bishop of Kensington, he was given "special responsibility for Prison Chaplains within the Diocese" and was Chairman of the London and Southwark Dioceses Prisons and Penal Concerns Group.
+As Bishop of Kensington, he was given "special responsibility for Prison Chaplains within the Diocese" and was chairman of the London and Southwark Dioceses Prisons and Penal Concerns Group.

-He chairs the Mission, Evangelism and Renewal in England Committee of the Board of Mission and is on the Council of the North Thames Ministerial Training Course.
+He chairs the Mission, Evangelism and Renewal in England Committee of the Board of Mission and is on the council of the North Thames Ministerial Training Course.